NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/Track1/APP_MDL_IPL/README.md

 When running the code, the input format is `<executable file name> <input 3D tracking results> <input folder of frame images> <output folder of feature vectors> <weight for BGR component> <weight for HSV component> <weight for Lab component> <weight for LBP component> <weight for gradient component>`.
 The weight for each component should be a floating number between 0 and 1, where smaller weight will suppress the corresponding component.

 To compare two adaptive appearance models, the user can use the given function `compAppMdl()`.
 The required input are the folder paths and IDs of the probe and the gallery.
 Different types of histogram comparison are provided, including EMD, correlation, chi-square, intersection and Bhattacharyya distance.
-The returned value is the averaged distance between two appearance model.
+The returned value is the distance normalized to 0-1 between two appearance models.

 ### Input/Output Format